dalitun/applications/bundle-xenial-webmail-with-email-providers/README_EN.md

 ![mailjet1](./img/mailjet1.png)

-Then click on `Add a Sender Domain or Address` in order to allow an email box or all the email boxes of your domains so that they can send and receive emails.
+Then click on `Add a Sender Domain or Address` in order to allow an email box or all the email boxes in your domains to send and to receive emails.

 ![mailjet2](./img/mailjet2.png)